Who said learn to sit back and observe. not everything need - tymoff

 Observation may seem passive, but it’s actually an active process.
 Observing involves listening deeply, watching body language, and assessing the context before you respond.

-During a meeting at work, a colleague makes a suggestion that you think is flawed.
 Your initial reaction is to challenge them immediately.
 But instead, you decide to sit back and listen to their full explanation.
 As they continue speaking, you realize they have a valid point, and you’ve learned something new.
 If you had jumped in too quickly, you would have missed that perspective.

 Pausing can feel awkward in the moment, especially when tensions are high.
-But silence allows everyone to cool down, and it can lead to more thoughtful responses.
+But silence allows everyone to cool down, and it can lead to more thoughtful responses

 You’re having a disagreement with a friend, and they say something hurtful.
 Your instinct is to snap back with an equally sharp retort.
 Instead, you pause.
 You don’t say anything right away, allowing yourself a moment to breathe and calm down.
-After a few seconds, you realize the argument doesn’t need to escalate.
-You respond with a measured, calm statement instead of adding fuel to the fire, and the conversation de-escalates.

 Who said learn to sit back and observe. not everything need – tymoff?